Academic integrity, plagiarism and collusion

 - exclusion from the University.

-Where a penalty or disciplinary action is applied, the outcome is recorded and kept for 15 years.
+Where a penalty or disciplinary action is applied, the outcome is recorded and kept for seven years, or for 15 years if the penalty was exclusion.